 How to tell if a CD or DVD is fake

 When buying software online, it's important to know if you're purchasing a legitimate copy of the program or game.
 Below are some steps that can be taken to help identify fake CDs and DVDs.

 Look at the bottom of the disc

 One of the most common and easiest ways is to look at the bottom of the disc.
-Recordable discs like those shown in the picture below have a green, purple, or other color of tint to them unlike the traditional CD and DVD.
+Recordable discs have a green, purple, or color of tint to them, unlike the traditional CD and DVD.
 When CDs and DVDs are made in the factor the data contained on them is stamped onto the disc and not burned.

 Look at the label

 Another easy method of identifying a fake CD from the real thing is to look at the label of the disc.
 If the disc label is handwritten with a marker or printed from an inkjet printer, it's a fake CD or DVD.
 Unfortunately, many individuals are becoming more sophisticated and are now capable of matching labels that are identical to the real label.
 To help prevent easy duplication companies such as Microsoft have created more sophisticated CD and DVD labels.
 Below is a picture of one of these discs, which as you can see has a hologram type border.
-All of the Microsoft discs today looks similar to the example below.
+All the Microsoft discs today looks similar to the example below.

 Some try duplicating this look by photo copying this label onto a sticker and use it as a label on the disc.
-Of course when rotating the disc in your hand it's easy to identify this is not a hologram.
-Others may use a holographic sticker to make it appear legitimate, however, these too can be identified when looking at the edge of the disc to see if it can be peeled away.
+Of course, when rotating the disc in your hand, you can see that this is not a hologram.
+Others may use a holographic sticker to make it appear legitimate.
+However, these too can be identified when looking at the edge of the disc to see if it can be peeled away.